sushant-suse/longhorn-article/Longhorn_v2.md

 - **Health Monitoring and Failover Handling** - The Longhorn Manager monitors the health of the Longhorn system.
 It detects and responds to node failures and other issues.
 It also works to ensure that the actual state of the Longhorn system matches the desired state defined by the user.
 - **Kubernetes Integration** - The Longhorn Manager uses Kubernetes Custom Resource Definitions (CRDs) to interact with Kubernetes and manage storage natively within clusters.

-> Note: Each node in the Kubernetes cluster runs an instance of Longhorn Manager, which communicates with other managers to maintain a distributed storage control plane.
+> **Note**: Each node in the Kubernetes cluster runs an instance of Longhorn Manager, which communicates with other managers to maintain a distributed storage control plane.

 ### Longhorn UI
 The Longhorn UI provides a web-based interface used by administrators for managing and monitoring Longhorn volumes .